 Property Owners

 Clark County Public Health’s On-Site Septic System Operation and Maintenance Program (CCPH OSS O&M) regularly sends notices to system owners who are past due on their O&M inspections.
 Regular inspections are required by state law to protect public health and groundwater.
+OSS that are more than one year past their required OSS inspection date are subject to a non-compliance fee.

 It is important to maintain your septic system to protect: